gvSIGAssociation/gvnix/addon-dynamic-configuration/docs/td-addon-dynamic-configuration.rst

 * Some files profile configuration can be standar to every projects, like log4j.properties.
   There is a standard file configuration to production environments.
   For example, log4j.properties on production environmente removes the code line of loggin messages by performance.
+* Future versions commands proposal

+ * configuration file

+  * list: List all files managed by profile addon
+  * add: File to add to profile addon, no included by default
+  * delete: Remove a file from profile addon
+  * properties or info: Property values of a file

 References
 ==========